Physical therapy for bone fractures in Oregon City, Oregon

 Is physical therapy covered by insurance?

-At Luna, we work in harmony with various insurance plans, making the benefits verification process seamless.
-Rest assured, your co-pay with Luna will consistently mirror the specified amount in your insurance plan for visiting a PT clinic.
-We gladly welcome all major insurances and Medicare.
+Our collaboration with multiple insurance plans streamlines the benefits verification process for your ease.
+With Luna, your co-pay will consistently match the precise amount specified by your insurance plan for visiting a PT clinic.
+We accept all major insurances and Medicare.

 Is there a waiting list for new patients?

-It's a resounding “no”!
-Our goal is to make it incredibly easy for patients to initiate their physical therapy journey.
-At Luna, new patients are always welcomed, and for most, their first at-home physical therapy appointment can be scheduled within a mere 48 hours of signing up.
-Our therapists maintain flexible schedules, available from 6:30 am to 8:30 pm, seven days a week.
+Not at all—we want to ensure that patients can easily kickstart their physical therapy with us!
+New patients are always welcome, and for most, their initial at-home physical therapy session can be scheduled within 48 hours of signing up.
+Our therapists are available from 6:30 am to 8:30 pm, seven days a week, ensuring flexibility for all our patients.
 Check Availability.

 Who are Luna’s physical therapists?